1st Edition

 Biography

 Carol McKenna is Special Advisor to Compassion in World Farming’s Global CEO.
-Carol organised the Extinction and Regeneration Conference on which this book is based (www.extinctionconference.com) and is Trustee of the Eating Better Alliance (www.eating-better.org) and co-editor of Farming Food and Nature: Respecting Animals, People and the Environment (Routledge 2018).
+Her role includes leading projects such as the Extinction and Regeneration Conference on which this book is based (www.extinctionconference.com).
+She is a Trustee of the Eating Better Alliance (www.eating-better.org) and co-editor of Farming Food and Nature: Respecting Animals, People and the Environment (Routledge 2018).

 “This must read book emphasises the importance of regenerative farming, agroforestry and permaculture.
 These methods of farming work with rather than against nature, restore biodiversity, help to and slow down climate change.
 They can become truly sustainable and feed us for generations to come.”